kgarcia013/CodeChallengeCUBoulder/README.md

 1. Run ``` python create_db.py ``` to create your SQLite Database student_major.db
 2. Open answers.py
-3. Uncomment lines 360 and 361 and make sure to comment out Lines 366-373
+3. Uncomment lines 360 and 361 and make sure to
+4. Comment Out Lines 366-373 to prevent Question/Solution functions from being run at the same time
-4. run ``` python answers.py```
+5. run ``` python answers.py```

 **newstudent.yaml file is provided to insert new student records into the database.
 Examples are provided. **